an3ll/docker-introduction-lab/README.md

 If this matches your output, congratulations, docker is up and running!

-## 2.Create a custom Dockerfile and run it in a container
+## 2. Run a custom docker image in a container
 This excercise will create a simple executable docker image from a custom made Dockerfile that compiles and runs a java application.

 ### Create a simple Hello World java application.